Dental crowns and bridges

 Crowns and bridges are fixed dental restorations that replace missing tooth structure or entire teeth.
 Crowns cap damaged teeth to restore strength and appearance, while bridges replace missing teeth by spanning the gap between remaining teeth.
 Both provide natural-looking, functional results.

-Dental crowns and bridges restoration
+Dental crowns restoration

 When Do You Need Crowns?